- About us

 These tablets work by slowing down your heart beat and reducing the work that your heart has to do.
 Some relax your blood vessels, making it easier to pump blood through them.

 You may feel tired or a bit more short of breath in the early days, as your body adjusts to taking these tablets.

 Research has shown that people with heart failure benefit from taking these tablets.
 People who have asthma may not be able to take a beta blocker.

-If you still have symptoms despite taking ACE inhibitors, beta blockers and diuretics or if your heart failure is graded as moderate-severe you may be asked to take Spironolactone as well.
+If you still have symptoms despite taking ACE inhibitors, beta blockers and diuretics, or if your heart failure is graded as moderate-severe, you may be asked to take MRAs as well.